rabbitmq/rabbitmq-website/site/queue-memory.md

 ### How much memory does a message use?

-In addition to payload each message has metadata, which contains exchange, routing keys, message properties, persistence, redelivery status ets.
+In addition to payload each message has metadata, which contains exchange, routing keys, message properties, persistence, redelivery status, etc.
 Metadata takes at least **750** bytes per message.
-Can be more if the message has properties (e.g. headers) configured.
+This can be more if the message has properties (e.g. headers) configured.

 Messages ordering structure takes 2 bytes per message.